Tenerife airport disaster: Dutch response

-Although the Dutch authorities were initially reluctant to blame captain Veldhuyzen van Zanten and his crew, the airline ultimately accepted responsibility for the accident.
+Although the Dutch authorities were initially reluctant to blame Veldhuyzen van Zanten and his crew, the airline ultimately accepted responsibility for the accident.
 KLM paid the victims' families compensation ranging between $58,000 and $600,000 (or $ to $ million today, adjusted for inflation).
 The sum of settlements for property and damages was $110 million (or $ million today), an average of $189,000 (or $ today) per victim, due to limitations imposed by European Compensation Conventions in effect at the time.

 Speculations

 This was one of the first accident investigations to include a study into the contribution of "human factors".
 These included: